 command to display a detailed output of everything that Composer is doing.

 Symfony leverages the internal web server provided by PHP to run applications while developing them.
 Therefore, running a Symfony application is a matter of browsing the project directory and executing this command:

 $ cd my_project_name/ $ php bin/console server:run

 Then, open your browser and access the

 Instead of the Welcome Page, you may see a blank page or an error page.
 This is caused by a directory permission misconfiguration.
 There are several possible solutions depending on your operating system.
-All of them are explained in the Setting up Permissions section.
+All of them are explained in the Setting up Permissions section of this chapter.